 “How much is child support in Minnesota?” is a very reasonable and common question from parents in divorce and child custody situations.

 As stated in our article, Child Support in Minnesota, child support in Minnesota consists of basic support, child care support and medical support.
-If you haven’t already, we highly recommend that you check out that article to get the basics of child support in Minnesota.
+If you haven’t already, we highly recommend that you check out that article to get a basic understanding of child support in Minnesota.

 What Influences Child Support Payments in Minnesota